Kong/kong-operator/.github/ISSUE_TEMPLATE/---release.md

 ## Verify default hardcoded versions

+> **NOTE**: These versions should be automatically updated via Renovate.
+> As part of the release workflow please verify that this is indeed the case and the automation still works.

-The package [internal/consts][consts-pkg] contains a list of default versions for the operator.
+The packages [internal/consts][consts-pkg] and [pkg/versions][versions-pkg] contains a list of default versions for the operator.
 These versions should be updated to match the new release.
 The example consts to look for:

 - `DefaultDataPlaneTag`
-- `DefaultControlPlaneTag`
+- `DefaultControlPlaneVersion`
 - `WebhookCertificateConfigBaseImage`

 ## GitHub PAT